Tuck VCs and advisers share their must-know advice for getting funding in today’s economy and taking a new venture to the next level.

 An advisory team can add a ton of value in the early stages, whether that’s filling in knowledge gaps, facilitating business development opportunities, or strengthening your leadership, she says.

-Focus on working with advisors who really have domain or functional expertise, and who will be direct and candid to help you succeed.
+Focus on working with advisers who really have domain or functional expertise, and who will be direct and candid to help you succeed.

 With some funding rounds taking longer, the strategy of raising smaller rounds or just what you need for the next product feature can make it tough to continue to move ahead without detracting from the bigger goal, says Davis, who is also an angel investor with 37 Angels, a New York-based syndicate.
 She suggests scenario planning your runway to key milestones and understanding the impact of running out of capital.